Rathees-Koneswarann/chicken-incubator/readme.md

 ### Displaying the current temperature:

-* The thermostat will display the current temperature in oC by default.
+* The thermostat will display the current temperature in <sup> o </sup>C by default.
 When in any other mode making no input for approximately 5 seconds will cause the thermostat to return to this default display.

 ### Setting the trigger temperature:

 <p align="justify">
 * To set the trigger temperature press the button marked 'SET'.
-The seven segment display will flash.You can now set a trigger temperature (in oC) using the '+' and '-' buttons in 0.1 degree increments.
+The seven segment display will flash.You can now set a trigger temperature (in <sup> o </sup>C) using the '+' and '-' buttons in 0.1 degree increments.
 If no buttons are pressed for approximately 2 seconds the trigger temperature will be stored and the display will return back to the current temperature.
 </p>

 ### Setting the parameters: